riscvarchive/rvm-csi/gap-analysis.md

 ### Cryptography API

-RVM-CSI should specify alignment to the [ARM PSA API][7] on cryptography.
+RVM-CSI should specify alignment to the [Arm PSA API][7] on cryptography.

 ### Other Aspects of the Specification